gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 However ...

-1. You would get a WebSocket error.
+1. If you visit `www.your-domain.com` you would get a WebSocket error.
 Why?
-The app needs to know its hostname.
-Recall that is done by setting the `PHX_HOST`.
-Make sure to update that in `fly.toml`.
+The Live Beats app needs to know its hostname.
+Recall that is done by setting the `PHX_HOST` environment variable.
+Make sure to update that in its `fly.toml` to `www.your-domain.com`.

-2. The sign in part would not work.
+2. Signing in to the app would not work.
 Why?
-The app uses a GitHub OAuth app to sign in.
-It needs to know the app's hostname too.
-If it's set to use `https://your-app-name.fly.dev` that will need updating in the GitHub UI to use your custom domain instead.
+This app uses a GitHub OAuth app to sign in.
+It _also_ needs the app's hostname.
+If it's still set to use `https://your-app-name.fly.dev` that will need updating from [https://github.com/settings/applications](https://github.com/settings/applications) to use your `www.your-domain.com` instead.

-Having made those changes, run `flyctl deploy` and you should then be able to open that domain in your browser and have the response returned by your app.
+Having made those changes, run `flyctl deploy`.
+You should then be able to open `www.your-domain.com` in your browser and sign in to the app.

 ## AWS?